Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `reshape_matrix` in enough detail that another developer could reasonably implement a solution.
+Without writing code, describe how you would implement `reshape_matrix` as if you were talking through the details with another developer who will have to implement the function.
 We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
-- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+* The objective is to practice describing algorithms and technical concepts while creating a roadmap that we can use to keep ourselves oriented towards our goal during the implementation step.
-- It is okay to leave some of the finer details to be worked out in the implementation itself!
+* It is okay to leave some of the finer details to be worked out in the implementation itself!

 As you write your steps, keep the following guidelines in mind:
 * We want to think about a general approach rather than what the code would look like line-by-line.